 RESOLVED that the Executive Committee of the Senate create an ad hoc Task Force and empower them to research and provide guidance to the Senate on ways to address all faculty workload issues; and further be it

-RESOLVED that this task force shall consist of members from the Executive, Personnel and Budget Committees as well as two at-large members from the Senate.
+RESOLVED that this task force shall consist of two faculty members each from the Executive, Personnel and Budget Committees as well as two at-large members from the Senate.
 Also, be it

+RESOLVED that the executive committee be empowered to extend an invitation to the local chapter executive board of the California Faculty Association to nominate one CFA member to serve on this task force.
+And be it further

+RESOLVED that this task force shall report on unique workload conditions in Schools / Colleges, departments, and programs.
+Tasks to be examined that affect faculty workload may include, but are not limited to; advising, supervision, course mode and level (from individual instruction to large classes), etc. And be it further

-RESOLVED that this task force shall report their suggestions to the Senate at large for discussion and that this body shall direct these suggestions to the Personnel Committee Senate Executive Committee for action.
+RESOLVED that this task force shall report their suggestions to the Senate at large for discussion and that this body shall direct these suggestions to the Senate Executive Committee for action.

 John Karr